Warenwolf/Flashpoints-of-the-Inner-Sphere/README.md

 ### Thanks
 I am grateful to CWolf for his tools like "Conversetek" and to Amechwarrior for their "Flashpoint Authors Guide," which provided valuable guidance (of the type - where to start??).
-Special thanks to CWOlf (once again), t-bone, and Mal.D from CWolf's Mission Control discord for their assistance with technical issues.
+Special thanks to CWolf (once again), t-bone, and Mal.D from CWolf's Mission Control discord for their assistance with technical issues.